alichwan/trying-patterns/01 - static/readme.md

 # Static page

-In this section will at least 2 proojects.
-The first using brute force approach, where it just be a page and maybe style.
-The second one using more sophisticated stuff, as the frameworks mentioned in previous readme: Hugo, jekyll and/or 11ty
+In this section I had the intention to create at least 2 projects.
+One using just html/css and the other using some framework.
+But I decided to omit the second one because it's harder than expected for something that I'm not really into.